harness-community/field-workshops/se-workshop-idp/instruqt-track/08-cloud-development-environments-beta/assignment.md

 > 1) *If you experience any issues you can access the Harness Platform in your browser tab by clicking: \
 >  <img src="https://raw.githubusercontent.com/harness-community/field-workshops/main/assets/images/arrow-up-right-from-square.svg" alt="Arrow icon" width="16" height="16" style="display: inline; vertical-align: middle;">[button label="Harness Platform" variant="success"](tab-1) tab*

-# There are two types of Cloud Development Environments
+# Harness supports multiple types of Cloud Development Environments
-## Expand the section for the Gitspace you'd like to configure
+## This lab will focus on the VS Code Online Gitspace

 VS Code Online in the Gitspace
 ===